ASTM F3039: Leak and Dye Penetration Testing

-Scope of ASTM 3039 Penetration Testing
+Scope of ASTM 3039 Penetration Compliance Testing

-This type of testing involves cutting the package so that the material can lay flat.
+Dye and leak penetration testing involves cutting the package so that the material can lay flat.
 The pad is then saturated with a dye solution.
 Once the areas of interest of the sample have been wiped with dye, the surface is examined for stains.

 Pressure is applied to the sample to ensure adequate contact between the adsorbent surface and the bottom of the surface being tested.
-Next, excess dye is wiped from the surface using an absorbent pad and lifted.
-Any stains present on the surface indicates a hole or leak.
+Next, the excess dye is wiped from the surface using an absorbent pad and lifted.
+Any stains present on the surface indicate a hole or leak.
 The test material may consist of a complete packaged product to assess the package for channels in seals or leaks in the surface of the material.

-Expert Leak and Dye Penetration Package Testing
+Expert Leak and Dye Penetration Laboratory Package Testing

 Keystone has a full scope of expertise including sterile barrier, temperature validation, and vibration in addition to leaks in nonporous package testing.
 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 Keystone has a full lab of test equipment which permits us to provide short lead times on scheduling.